Smoked Over the Top Chili

 Our Smoked Over the Top Chili is full of tomatoes, onions, and beans, and gets its unique name from having a seasoned ground beef meatball cooked right over the top of the chili pot right in your pellet grill.

-This recipe has been making the rounds on Facebook for quite a while.
-The method itself was rumored to be started over in a Big Green Egg group, but it has taken on quite a life of its own in the few years since.
+This recipe has been making the rounds on Facebook, TikTok, and Reddit for quite a while.
+The method itself was rumored to have originated in a Big Green Egg group, but it has taken on a life of its own in the few years since.

 I can't believe it took us so long to try!